Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 Having set the URL to a T-Engine, the Repository will update its configuration by requesting the
 [T-Engine configuration](creating-a-t-engine.md#t-engine-configuration)
 on a periodical basis.
-It is requested more frequent on start up or if a communication or configuration problem has occurred, and a less frequently otherwise.
+It is requested more frequently on start up or if a communication or configuration problem has occurred, and less frequently otherwise.

 ```text